 One such study aimed at collecting controlled observations of the effect of yoga on the hands of patients with osteoarthritis.
-The patients in this particular study underwent 8 weeks, in which an instructor supervised the yoga techniques.
+The patients participated in an 8-week study.
+Furthermore, an instructor supervised the yoga techniques.
 In conclusion, the yoga group vs. the control group improved significantly in terms of pain during activity, tenderness, and finger range of motion (ROM).

 A randomized, single blind, controlled trial on yoga and it’s effectiveness on relieving symptoms of CPS, proved that yoga was more effective then interventions such as wrist splinting or no treatment at all.
 Some of the outcome measures included grip strength, pain intensity, and sleep disturbance.

-A Quick Hands, Wrist & Finger Yoga Sequence!
+A Quick Hands, Wrist & Fingers, Yoga Sequence!

 However, patience is the key to a good outcome.
-Instead of vigorous muscular movements, starting with slow, steady exercises would prove more fruitful for your body and help you relieve unwarranted additional stress.
+It’s not always about going zero to one hundred the quickest.
+Alternatively to vigorous muscular movements, starting with slow, steady exercises may prove more fruitful for your body and help you relieve unwarranted additional stress.

-Starting with a simple stretch is more desirable to avoid pain in the first attempt and easy exercise at your workstation.
+Starting with a simple stretch is more desirable to avoid pain.
 Therefore, clenching your fist is a good warm-up for your hands.

-While sitting comfortably, extend your hands outward, and clench your fist gently for one minute.
-Now flick your fingers out and spread them wide.
-Some prefer to hold this position as well, roughly ten seconds.
+While sitting comfortably, extend your hands outward.
+Then, clench your fist gently for 30 seconds.
+Now, flick your fingers out and spread them wide.
+Likewise, hold this position for 30 seconds.

 Repeat the process four times on each hand.

 On a flat surface, straighten your hands with your palm touching the surface.
-Lift one finger at a time above the surface and lower it afterward.
+Lift one finger at a time above the surface, and lower it back down, afterwards.

 You can lift all the fingers and thumb simultaneously as well.
-Repeat for both hands for about ten to twelve times.
+Repeat for both hands, ten to twelve times.

 Bending The Wrists

 Stretch your forearms to the front while your palms face the floor.
-Bend your hands at the wrist end towards the top, your fingers facing the ceiling, and then the ground.
+Then, bend your hands at the wrist end towards the top.
+Your fingers facing the ceiling, and then the ground.
 Feel the stretch in your wrists and forearms.

 Repeat 10 times.